Postdoctoral Affairs

 • Description of the significance of the applicant’s participation in the conference or professional development event to the applicant’s career development and to UGA.

-• Description of the scope/quality of the conference (international, national or regional meeting, significance of the conference to the discipline, etc.).
+• Description of the scope/quality of the conference or professional training event (international, national or regional meeting, significance of the conference to the discipline, etc.).

 • UPLOAD – Documentation of Participation.
 For presenting at a conference/meeting: a copy of invitation (for invited speakers) or acceptance of your abstract/presentation.
-For a professional development event: copy of your registration.
+For a professional training event: copy of your registration.

 • The documentation needs to be translated into English if applicable.

-• Please do not apply to the Postdoc Travel Program if you have not yet applied to present at a conference/meeting or registered for a professional development event.
+• Please do not apply to the Postdoc Travel Program if you have not yet been accepted to present at a conference/meeting or registered for a professional training event.

 • UPLOAD – Curriculum Vitae.
 Most up-to-date version of CV.